xively/simulator/CONTRIBUTING.md

   git push origin my-branch
   ```

-- in GitHub, send a pull request to `concaria:staging`.
+- in GitHub, send a pull request to `concaria:development`.

 - if we suggest changes then:
   - make the required updates.